IndEcol/pymrio/doc/source/api_references.rst

 ===========================

 Download publicly EE MRIO databases from the web.
-This is currently implemented for the WIOD_ and EORA26_ database (EXIOBASE_ requires registration before downloading).
+This is currently implemented for the WIOD_ database (EXIOBASE_ and EORA26_ require registration before downloading).

 .. _EXIOBASE: http://www.exiobase.eu/